saboor989/5443-Big-Data-saboor/Program1-writeup.md

 storeage space.

-I prefer java codes , because it is widely used, an sample code i found for converting xml to json format
+I prefer java codes , because it is widely used,
+An sample code i found for converting xml to json format
 -------------------------------------------------------------
 Copying XML to JSON via XSL Transformation package de.odysseus.staxon.sample.copy;